- …are civil court orders prohibiting a specific person from coming near your home, work site, school, or other locations as listed on the order.

 The second type is an Injunction Against Harassment and is used when…

-- …the parties are dating, but have never lived together.
+- …the parties are dating, but have not had a romantic or sexual relationship.

 - …the parties have a relationship not previously listed.